A 50mm medal on a nine-year-old reads “champion”. A 70mm medal on the same kid reads “hubcap on a string”.

 Bulk pricing reality

-For a typical 350-pupil primary school sports day with 30 events, 90 medals lands around RM1,200-1,800 total — well within most PIBG sports day budgets.
+For a typical 350-pupil SK sports day with 30 events, 90 acrylic medals lands at roughly RM 800.
+Well within most PIBG approval thresholds.

 Names or generic?
 The honest trade-off

-The single biggest decision that affects lead time and cost: do you engrave individual winner names, or just event + year?
+The single biggest decision that affects lead time is: do you engrave individual winner names, or just event + year?
+Either way the engraving itself is free; the difference is timing.

 Generic engraving (event + year)

-- Pro — same engraving across all medals of a tier; cheaper.
+- Pro, same engraving across all medals of a tier; nothing waits on results.

 Individual name engraving